nomadpgmr/stm32_blink_vs_code/ReadMe.md

 * OpenOCD <http://www.freddiechopin.info/en/download/category/4-openocd>
 * MBED sample code for the STM32 LED Blink Program.

+* Make sure you have updated the STLink firmware on the development board to the latest version.

 ## MBED Compiler and Sample Code

 You will need an mbed.com compiler account.
 This gives you access to various sample programs for the STM32L475 MCU.